cwood821/til/notes/css/typset-font-numbers-for-tables.md

 # Typset font numbers for tables

-To better set typset numeric data in CSS, use `font-feature-settings`.
+To better typset numeric data in CSS, use `font-feature-settings`.

 ```css
 .tabular {